kubernetes-sigs/cloud-provider-azure/site/content/en/topics/pls-integration.md

 Before Private Link Service integration, users who wanted private connectivity from on-premises or other VNETs to their services in the Azure Kubernetes cluster were required to create a Private Link Service (PLS) to reference the Azure LoadBalancer.
 The user would then create a Private Endpoint (PE) to connect to the PLS to enable private connectivity.
 With this feature, a managed PLS to the LB would be created automatically, and the user would only be required to create PE connections to it for private connectivity.

-Currently, private link service connectivity is broken with Azure external Standard Load Balancer and floating ip enabled (default).
-To use managed private link service, users can either create an internal service by setting annotation `service.beta.kubernetes.io/azure-load-balancer-internal` to `true` or disable floating ip by setting annotation `service.beta.kubernetes.io/service.beta.kubernetes.io/azure-disable-load-balancer-floating-ip` to `true` ([more details here](../loadbalancer)).

 ## PrivateLinkService annotations

 Below is a list of annotations supported for Kubernetes services with Azure PLS created: